 A: All auditioning students will be provided with a reserved warm-up room for a short period of time prior to their audition.
-However, because we want to ensure that our current students are still able to practice during the auditions, it is not possible to practice at NEC any other time prior to your audition.
+It is not possible, however, to practice at NEC any other time prior to your audition.

-A: Accompanists are required for doctoral applicants in Flute, Violin, Viola, and Cello; for all Vocal applicants, and for all Artist Diploma applicants (except piano).
-Accompanists are not required for other instrumental auditions, although applicants wishing to audition with their own accompanist (personally arranged) may do so.
-Accompanists are provided for Voice auditions for a fee of $25.
+A: Pianists are required for doctoral applicants in Flute, Violin, Viola, and Cello; for all Vocal applicants, and for all Artist Diploma applicants (except piano).
+Pianists are not required for other instrumental auditions, although applicants wishing to audition with their own pianists may do so.
+Collaborative pianists are provided for Voice auditions for a fee of $25.
 Vocal/instrumental soloists are provided for Collaborative Piano auditions for a fee of $25.
 A live rhythm section is provided for free for Jazz auditions.